MohamedHesham02/Chatbot/README.md

 ## Project Overview:

-The target from this task is to implement a basic chatbot for certain test chat cases and provide the user with capitals and population of specific countries and tseting this chatpot using FAST and Restful API
+The target from this task is to implement a basic chatbot for certain test chat cases and provide the user with capitals and population of specific countries and tseting this chatpot using FAST and Restful APIs

 #### Chat Cases: